-The Damned – US title: These Are the Damned – is a 1961 film (released with censorship cuts in 1963) British science fiction film starring Macdonald Carey, Shirley Anne Field and Oliver Reed.
-It was a Hammer Film production directed by Joseph Losey and based on H.L.
+The Damned – US title: These Are the Damned – is a 1961 feature film (released with heavy censorship cuts in 1963) British science fiction film starring Macdonald Carey, Shirley Anne Field and Oliver Reed.
+The Hammer Film production directed by Joseph Losey and based on H.L.
 Lawrence’s novel The Children of Light.

 Middle-aged American Simon Wells is on a boating holiday on the south coast of England.
 In the town of Weymouth he meets Joan, a 20-year-old girl, who lures him into a mugging staged by her biker teddy boy brother King and his gang.
 Wells is beaten up and robbed.